perfanalytics/pose2sim/README.md

 Pose2Sim.triangulation()
 Pose2Sim.filtering()
 Pose2Sim.markerAugmentation()
+Pose2Sim.opensimProcessing()
 ```
 3D results are stored as .trc files in each trial folder in the `pose-3d` directory.

+OpenSim results are stored as scaled model .osim and .mot in each trial folder in the `opensim` directory.

 </br>